HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ![original color picker with the wheel split horizontally](/images/originalcolorpicker.png)

-### A list to follow through

-In the presence of a color picker, be on the lookout for the following:

-- How are hues organized?
-Can you tell how the "warm" and "cold" colors are split ?
-- Given a hue, does it allow to chose a similar amount of shades and tints within it ?
-- Is the highest saturated color in an easy to pick location throughout the hues ?
-- Are there repeated colors ?
-Where are they ?

-Or any other signs that there is a bias towards certain colors, shades or tints.

 ### My attempt

 The most recent color picker I did was along the lines of the original color wheel triangle.